Colectica/cogs/Cogs.Design/GraphqlSimpleType.md

 ## integer
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## nonPositiveInteger
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## negativeInteger
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## long
 1. It is not define in graphql schema for now

 ## int
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## nonNegativeInteger
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## unsignedLong
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## positiveInteger
 1. Represent as `Int`
+2. no specific way to define the Facets

 ## cogsDate
 1. Define as below